Translation invariance, topology, and protection of criticality in chains of interacting anyons: Periodic boundary conditions

 where local operator $\hat h^\mrm{A}_{i,i+1}$ acts on lattice sites $i$ and $i+1$, and takes the form of \fref{fig:localoperators}.
 Unless otherwise stated, the evaluation of position indices such as $i+1$ is assumed to be periodic in the range $1\ldots n$, so (for example) site $n+1$ is identified with site 1.

-As a specific example, we will consider the AFM interaction on the golden chain, for which all anyons $a_i$ on the lattice are constrained to have charge $\tau$.
+As a specific example we will consider the AFM interaction on the golden chain, for which all anyons $a_i$ on the lattice are constrained to have charge $\tau$.
 Because the charges $a_i$, $a_{i+1}$, $a'_i$, and $a'_{i+1}$ are fixed and there are no degeneracy indices, we may denote the elements of $\hat h^\mrm{A}_{i,i+1}$ by $\left(h^\mrm{A}_{i,i+1}\right)_x$ where $x$ corresponds to the fusion product of the Fibonacci anyons on sites $i$ and $i+1$ respectively.
 The AFM Hamiltonian favours the fusion path $\tau\times\tau\rightarrow 1$, and we therefore assign $\lb(h^\mrm{A}_{i,i+1}\rb)_1=-1$ and $\lb(h^\mrm{A}_{i,i+1}\rb)_\tau=0$.

-As demonstrated by \citeauthor{feiguin2007},\cite{feiguin2007} for the golden chain we may construct a three-body operator $\hat h^\mrm{S}$ on the spin chain whose action is locally equivalent to the two-body operator $\hat h^\mrm{A}$ on the system of anyons.
-To do so we introduce the spin chain equivalent of applying an $F$ move at sites $i$ and $i+1$ of basis $B_1$, for $i<n$:
+As demonstrated by \citeauthor{feiguin2007},\cite{feiguin2007} a two-body operator $\hat h^\mrm{A}$ acting on two adjacent sites ($a_i$ and $a_{i+1}$) of the golden chain may, in an appropriate basis, also be understood as acting on three of the internal degrees of freedom on the fusion tree [e.g. $x_{i-1}$, $x_i$, $x_{i+1}$ in the basis of \fref{fig:torusstates}(i)].
+Using this information, we can construct a three-body operator $\hat h^\mrm{S}$ on the spin chain whose action is locally equivalent to the two-body operator $\hat h^\mrm{A}$ on the system of anyons.
+We first introduce the spin chain equivalent of applying an $F$ move at sites $i$ and $i+1$ of basis $B_1$, for $i<n$:

 where $^\mrm{S}$ indicates an operator acting on the spin chain.
 We then write

 where

 For a chain of Fibonacci anyons, $a_i=\tau$ for all values of $i$, and the above construction yields $\hat h^\mrm{S}_{i-1,i,i+1}$ corresponding to $\hat h^\mrm{A}_{i,i+1}$ for all $i<n$.
 To construct the final term we will exercise some caution, as $a_n$ and $a_1$ are presently located at opposite ends of the fusion diagram.
 We therefore begin with the expression